Getting your team using AI

 Start with one repetitive task.
 Measure before and after.

-If one tool saves 30 minutes daily per person across 50 people?
-That's 25 hours per day.
+If one tool saves 30 minutes daily per person, that is 25 hours/day across 50 people.

 If you're three months in and can't name three faster tasks?
 You've added complexity.